The-AI-Alliance/trust-safety-user-guide/docs/glossary.markdown

 Can humans understand why the system behaves the way that it does in a particular scenario?

+## Evaluation

+The capability of measuring and quantifying how a [Model](#model) or [AI System](#ai-system) that uses models responds to inputs.
+Much like other software, models and AI systems need to be trusted and useful to their users.
+Evaluation aims to provide the evidence needed to gain users’ confidence.
+See also [Evaluation Framework](#evaluation-framework) and [Evaluator](#evaluator).

 ## Evaluation Framework

-An umbrella term for the software tools, runtime services, benchmark systems, etc. used to run different [Evaluators](#evaluator) to measure [AI Systems](#ai-system) for trust and safety risks and mitigations, as well as other kinds of measurements, such as carbon footprint for sustainability objectives.
+An umbrella term for the software tools, runtime services, benchmark systems, etc. used to perform [Evaluations](#evaluation) by running different [Evaluators](#evaluator) to measure [AI Systems](#ai-system) for trust and safety risks and mitigations, and other kinds of measurements.

 ## Evaluator

-A classifier model or similar tool that can quantify an [AI System's](#ai-system) inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an [Evaluation Framework](#evaluation-framework).
-In general, an evaluator could be targeted towards non-safety needs, such as measuring other aspects of [Alignment](#alignment), model latency and throughput, carbon footprint, etc. Also, a given evaluator could be used at many points in the total AI life cycle, e.g., for a benchmark and an inference-time test.
+A classifier [Model](#model) or similar tool, possibly including a [Dataset](#dataset), that can quantify an [AI System's](#ai-system) inputs and outputs to detect the presence of risky content, such as hate speech, hallucinations, etc. For our purposes, an evaluator is API compatible for execution within an [Evaluation Framework](#evaluation-framework).
+In general, an evaluator could be targeted towards non-safety needs, such as measuring other aspects of [Alignment](#alignment), [Inference](#inference) model latency and throughput, carbon footprint, etc. Also, a given evaluator could be used at many points in the total AI life cycle, e.g., for a benchmark and an inference-time test.

 ## Fairness